feathersjs/docs/api/client/socketio.md

 ## Direct connection

 Feathers sets up a normal Socket.io server that you can connect to with any Socket.io compatible client, usually the [Socket.io client](http://socket.io/docs/client-api/) either by loading the `socket.io-client` module or `/socket.io/socket.io.js` from the server.
-Unlike HTTP calls, websockets do not have an inherent cross-origin restriction in the browser so it is possible to connect to any Feathers server.
+Unlike HTTP calls, websockets do not have an inherent cross-origin restriction in the browser so it is possible to connect to any Feathers server and query parameter types do not have to be converted from strings.

 > **ProTip**: The socket connection URL has to point to the server root which is where Feathers will set up Socket.io.